brian14708/wh-briefings/statements-releases/2021-06/2021-06-28-statement-by-president-joe-biden-on-house-passage-of-the-national-science-foundation-for-the-future-act-and-the-department-of-energy-science-for-the-future-act.md

 date: '2021-06-28'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/06/28/statement-by-president-joe-biden-on-house-passage-of-the-national-science-foundation-for-the-future-act-and-the-department-of-energy-science-for-the-future-act/
 published_time: 2021-06-28 20:57:41-04:00
-title: Statement by President Joe Biden on House Passage of the National Science Foundation for the Future Act and the Department of Energy Science for the Future Act
+title: "Statement by President Joe\_Biden on House Passage of the National Science\
+  \ Foundation for the Future Act and the Department of Energy Science for the Future\_\
+  Act"
 ---

 In March, I outlined my vision for how we can grow our economy for all